jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 ---
 Modern society has no defining ritual for transitioning into adulthood.
 In fact, it encourages a state of prolonged adolescence where no one really grows up.
 Millennials have been the biggest victims of this.

+Modern society has no defining ritual for transitioning into adulthood.

-I don’t like the idea that you can be a 27-year-old, living at home, make terrible decisions and be devoid of any life skills, but call yourself an adult because you can drink and vote.
-Being an adult means more than just your age.
+I don’t like the idea that you can be 27 years old, living at home, making terrible decisions, and being considered an adult because you can drink and vote.
+Being an adult is more than just your age.

 I worked backward, thinking of the childish traits and habits I saw displayed by people who are legal adults.
 I also thought about the things that held me back from feeling like a full-grown, competent adult.